vmalloc/dwight/README.md

 This optional variable controls the amount of loop devices to ensure before `chroot`ing.
 If it is set, and no hard limit is configured for number of loop devices, `dwight` will ensure this number of loop devices exists in `/dev`.

+## MAX_CACHE_SIZE

+The maximum size, in bytes, that the cache directory can occupy.
+Note that the total size of the cache directory may still exceed this value some times, like in cases where all the space is needed for current includes.

 # Known Issues

 * Currently including a single git/hg repository multiple times with different commits/branches/tags will cause separate copies of the repository in the cache